 When it comes to the width of the brake pads and backing plate, any measurement less than 1/8th inch means that you’ll need to replace your brake pads.
 Fortunately, you’re about to get guided through the best brake pad options available on the market today!

-If you’re not quite sure how to remove your electric bicycle brake pads to inspect them or replace them, this handy video will guide you through the simple process (using Corki Brake pads)!
+If you’re not quite sure how to remove your electric bicycle brake pads, this handy video will guide you through the simple process (using Corki Brake pads)!
 Alternatively, you can always have a bike mechanic or repair shop replace the old brake pads with the best brake pads for you.

 Main Types of Disc Brakes for E-Bikes